pydata/xarray/doc/examples/weather-data.rst

 ================

-Here is an example of how to easily manipulate a toy weather dataset using xray and other recommended Python libraries:
+Here is an example of how to easily manipulate a toy weather dataset using xarray and other recommended Python libraries:

 .. contents::
    :local: